LucipherDev/ComfyUI-Golden-Noise/README.md

 pip install -r requirements.txt
 ```

+### Or Install using ComfyUI Manager

 ## Usage

-Download the pre-trained NPNet weights of Stable Diffusion XL, DreamShaper-xl-v2-turbo, and Hunyuan-DiT from [here](https://drive.google.com/drive/folders/1Z0wg4HADhpgrztyT3eWijPbJJN5Y2jQt) and put them in the **models/npnets** folder.
+Download Safetensors of the pre-trained NPNet weights of Stable Diffusion XL, DreamShaper-xl-v2-turbo, and Hunyuan-DiT from Huggingface [LucipherDev/Golden-Noise-NPNets](https://huggingface.co/LucipherDev/Golden-Noise-NPNets) and put them in the **models/npnets** folder.

 The node can be found in "sampling/custom_sampling/noise" category as "GoldenNoise".

-Look at example workflow for more info.
+Look at the example workflow for more info.

 ### Inputs